tianocore-docs/edk2-DscSpecification/3_edk_ii_dsc_file_format/310_pcd_sections.md

 section tag can be used as a conditional modifier or to groups sets of PCDs according to the `SkuId` identifier.

+**_DefaultStore_**

+`DefaultStore` in the DSC file is used to specify DynamicHii/DynamicExHii PCD value as the default EFI variable for which default store.
+It is only valid in DynamicHii/DynamicExHii section.
+If it is not specified, DynamicHii/DynamicExHii PCD value will be used as the standard default EFI variable.
+For the different combination of SKU and DefaultStore, their inheritance is described as the below.

+SKU will inherit its parent SKU setting.
+DEFAULT SKU is the default parent SKU.
+DefaultStore is the subsection of SKU.
+It will first inherit from the same DefaultStore in its parent SKU, then inherit other DefaultStore in the same SKU.
+DefaultStore with the big default store ID will inherit the setting from one with the small default store ID.
+If there are more than one small default store ID, it will use the biggest one to be inherit.
+Here is the example.
+Four PcdsDynamicHii sections are defined.

+# Four PcdsDynamicHii section
+[PcdsDynamicHii.common.Default.Standard]
+[PcdsDynamicHii.common.Default.Manufacturing]
+[PcdsDynamicHii.common.Sku1.Standard]
+[PcdsDynamicHii.common.Sku1.Manufacturing]

+# DEFAULT Manufacturing setting based on two sections
+[PcdsDynamicHii.common.Default.Standard]
+[PcdsDynamicHii.common.Default.Manufacturing]

+# SKU1 Standard setting based on two sections
+[PcdsDynamicHii.common.Default.Standard]
+[PcdsDynamicHii.common.Sku1.Standard]

+# SKU1 Manufacturing setting based on four sections
+[PcdsDynamicHii.common.Default.Standard]
+[PcdsDynamicHii.common.Default.Manufacturing]
+[PcdsDynamicHii.common.Sku1.Standard]
+[PcdsDynamicHii.common.Sku1.Manufacturing]

 **_PcdValues_**

 PCD values are optional for `[PcdsDynamicDefault]` sections.
 The PCD values for